9 Best DNS Servers You Can Use (Free and Public)

 5. Quad9 DNS

-Quad9 DNS is yet another free and public DNS server that you can use to route your traffic away from your ISP provided DNS servers.
-Just like other DNS servers on this list, once configured, Quad9 routes your DNS queries through a secure network of servers around the globe.
+Quad9 DNS is another free and public DNS server that you can use to route your traffic away from your ISP-provided DNS servers.
+Like other DNS servers on this list, once configured, Quad9 routes your DNS queries through a secure network of servers around the globe.

-The system uses threat intelligence from more than a dozen of the industry-leading cybersecurity companies to give a real-time perspective on website threat analysis.
+The system uses threat intelligence from more than a dozen industry-leading cybersecurity companies to give a real-time perspective on website threat analysis.
 Whenever its DNS servers find an infected or cloned website, they block your connection so that your device and data remain safe.
+Besides, the project has been sponsored by tech giant IBM so you know it’s the real deal.

-Another thing worth noting is that Quad9 DNS is also very easy to set up and doesn’t require any software installations.
-If none of the above-mentioned DNS servers meet your needs, you can definitely check this out.
+Another thing worth noting is that Quad9 DNS is easy to set up and doesn’t require any software installations.
+If none of the above-mentioned DNS servers meet your needs, you can check Quad9 out.

-• Keeps a real-time perspective on website threat analysis
+Keeps a real-time watch on website threat analysis.

 IP Addresses for DNS: 9.9.9.9